gmgsangeetha/online-quiz-portal/README.md

 ---

 ### Admin Side
+- Admin needs to login first.
 - Add multiple questions at once using formatted input
 - View all questions
 - Delete questions individually
-- View all quiz results using endpoint
+- View all quiz results
 - Clear all results when needed

 ---